novasamatech/parity-signer/README.md

 ## Android

-> ⚠️ Android build has only been tested on Linux.
-If you manage by some miracle to run this on a Mac, please add the steps to this Readme

 **3.** Install necessary rust targets (this set may vary depending on the target architecture you are building for be it android studio emulators or hardware devices):